February 06, 2018

 Siem Reap Cambodia In A Day: The Ultimate Tour Challenge

-1. WE VISITED THE TEMPLES.
 How?
-We rented Tuk Tuk just for $18 USD (this is the cheapest package).
-Shout out to our Tuk Tuk driver who is very kind and accommodating (sorry I couldn't share any contact information of our Tuk Tuk driver because his facebook ID was lost).
-Anyway, first we woke up early around 3 am to meet our Tuk Tuk driver at 4 am to see the sunrise at Angkor Wat (because it is recommendable to see the sunrise there).
-Next is we bought a ticket to enter the temples.
-It is recommendable to buy a ticket as early as 5 am due to the long queue of buying a ticket. (one ticket for all temples = cost $37 USD) Then we went to Angkor Wat, Bayon Temple, Preah Khan Temple, Phimeanakas Temple, Phnom Bakheng Temple, and lastly the Ta Prohm Temple or also known as Tomb Raider Temple.
+We rented a Tuk Tuk for just $18 USD (this is the cheapest package).
+Shout out to our Tuk Tuk driver who was very kind and accommodating (for our Tuk Tuk driver’s information, I have a screenshot of his Facebook ID on my YouTube channel.
+Feel free to visit it).
+Anyway, first we woke up early around 3 am to meet our Tuk Tuk driver at 4 am to see the sunrise at Angkor Wat (because it is recommended to see the sunrise there).
+Next, we bought tickets to enter the temples.
+It is recommended to buy tickets as early as 5 am due to the long queues.
+(One ticket for all temples = $37 USD.)
+Then we visited Angkor Wat, Bayon Temple, Preah Khan Temple, Phimeanakas Temple, Phnom Bakheng Temple, and lastly, the Ta Prohm Temple, also known as the Tomb Raider Temple.

 (A view from afar of Angkor Wat)